jsh/git-paleontology/talk/the-ur-git.md

 ```

 In the next stratum down, `git.sh` is no more, but there's a `git`.
-Returning for a moment to the previous layer, which still had `git.sh`, we can see that the two are almost the same.
+Returning for a moment to the previous layer, which still had `git.sh`, we can compare the two versions.

 ``` bash
 $ git checkout -